Filippo Coletti: London riot of 1840

 Pierre Laporte, the impresario of Her Majesty's Theatre in London, engaged the talented but unknown Coletti as replacement for the public's idol, the baritone Antonio Tamburini, (1800–1876).
 Laporte hoped to get rid of the expensive Tamburini, thinking Coletti his equal and casting him in I puritani.
-But as talented as was Coletti, he was not a member of the 'old guard', and the diva Giulia Grisi and others instigated a riot.
+But as talented as Coletti was, he was not a member of the 'old guard', and the diva Giulia Grisi and others instigated a riot.
 (Note: Henry Fothergill Chorley writes: "one of the liveliest evenings of the season of 1840 was that of the Tamburini riot ...
 The intention of ousting this excellent artist, then in his prime, to replace him by Signor Coletti-another excellent singer (through second in order of merit and accomplishment)-was resented with such fiery indignation as has not been often witnessed.")

 The opera passed off in perfect quiet; and, indeed, was received with the usual applause, of which Coletti, who has been substituted for Tamburini, received a very considerable share – an indication, no doubt, on the part of the intended insurgents, that there was no personal feeling against this excellent performer.
 When the opera was over cries began to be raised of "Laporte!" and "Tamburini!" which went on increasing and spreading in all parts of the house, till they swelled into a raging storm.

 This riot became a milestone event mentioned in the Musical Times, as late as 1868, when the Haymarket Theatre burned down.
 R. H. Barham describes the riot in A row in an omnibus (i.e. 'theatre box'): A legend of the Haymarket (from Barham's Ingoldsby Legends):